 Bodybuilding is safe

 And it makes very much sense because you can adapt bodybuilding to your needs and your anatomy.
 Stefan, for example, has issues with heavy conventional deadlifting.
 Well, guess what?
-He switched to trap bar deadlifts and does additional back work with less spinal load.
-In contrast to running, the impact in bodybuilding is very low and due to the variety of movements not so repetitive and therefore not so injury prone.
+He switched to trap bar deadlifts and does additional back work with less spinal loading.
+In contrast to running, the impact in bodybuilding is very low and due to the variety of movements not as repetitive and therefore not as injury prone.